mattcone/markdown-guide/about.md

 ## Contacting

-Use the [contact form](/contact) to send a message to the maintainer of the *Markdown Guide*.
+Use the [contact form](/contact) to send a message to the maintainer of *The Markdown Guide*.

 ## Acknowledgements

-The *Markdown Guide* is made possible by the support of several individuals and organizations.
+*The Markdown Guide* is made possible by the support of several individuals and organizations.
 Thanks to [all who have contributed](https://github.com/mattcone/markdown-guide/graphs/contributors) to this project, and thanks to [Netlify](https://www.netlify.com/) for graciously hosting this website.

 ## License